 Manual Video Quality Selection

-However, it's still possible to override this behavior and manually request higher resolution video for better quality, or lower resolution to save bandwidth.
-It's also possible to disable incoming video altogether for an audio-only experience.
+Override automatic video quality selection to manually request higher resolution for better quality, lower resolution to save bandwidth, or disable video for audio-only mode.

 Prerequisites